Employee Referral Program what it stands for and how to be using it? "Good people always know other good people"...

 Can I Pay Someone to Write My CV?

 Sure, it’s a perfect opportunity to express your qualifications, experiences, skills, and competencies through the vision of a professional HR.
-The professional HR has to be part of the industry you’re applying for.
-He knows what the recruiters actually look for, using the right keywords that represent you.
+Professional HR has to be part of the industry you’re applying for.
+He knows what the recruiters look for, using the right keywords that represent you.

-How Do I Write a Good Personal Statement for CV?
+How Do I Write a Good Personal Statement for My CV?